Azure-Framework/AChat/README.md

 state.json
 ```

-Then replace the resource files and merge your config changes manually.
+Then replace the resource files and manually merge your config changes.

+---

 ## Credits

 Created by Azure.

+---

 ## License

 Use, edit, and distribute according to your server or project license terms.

 If you release a public fork, keep credits intact and never include private tokens, guild secrets, or server-only configuration data.